Copyright 2016 by Gabriel Salter

 We create good fictional characters by giving them thing (characteristics, pasts) that people can identify with, maybe not things they’ve experienced but things common to human experience.

 That all sounds incredibly vague, so let me give an example.

 Mario Puzo wrote a novel in 1969 called The Godfather, a massively successful book that went on to become a massively successful movie trilogy (plus three more books by other writers).
 In The Godfather, you’ve got a mob boss named Vito Corleone who’s built a criminal empire, and now he and must choose his successor.
 It’s the Italian-American mob, so it has to be someone from his family, and he has three sons.
 The oldest is violent and impulsive, not diplomatic enough to lead.
 His middle son is smarter, never gets into trouble, but he’s a Mama’s boy, not charismatic enough.
 This leaves Michael, the youngest, and he doesn’t want anything to do with the family business.

 “Okay, so what?”
 You’re probably thinking.
 Interesting set-up, but most of us don’t care how the real Mafia works, much less the problems of a fictional Mafia organization.
 What’s the bestselling, moneymaking-movie-franchise appeal here?

 Most people can identify with this problem, this struggle as we get older to be who our parents want us to be and the need to become individuals.
-I think guys especially feel this, because knowing your father approves of you is very important to male development.
+I think guys especially feel this because knowing your father approves of you is so vital to male development.

 So we watch as Michael Corleone negotiates, and threatens, and shoots his way through obstacles of all kinds, to find out what he will choose in the end.
 He’s a tragic hero (or an antihero, or a straight-out villain depending on who you ask) but you sympathize with him and you keep reading.